KeystonCloud/satellite/README.md

 ```

 ### Define Compose file
 If you want to use docker compose for development, you can add into ``services`` part all needed services for satellite.
-This is a seimple example of configuration:
+This is a simple example of configuration:
 ```yaml
   postgres:
     image: postgres:18